Islandora-Labs/islandora_usage_stats_charts/README.md

 ## Configuration

-1. Set the colors for your charts' "views" and "downloads" bars at `admin/islandora/tools/islandora_usage_stats_charts`.
+1. Set the number of months' data, colors for your charts' "views" and "downloads" bars, etc. at `admin/islandora/tools/islandora_usage_stats_charts`.
 1. Enable and configure the "Islandora Usage Stats Charts: object-level report" and "Islandora Usage Stats Charts: collection-level report" blocks.
 1. In the object-level block, you have the option of having the block collapsed or open by default.
 This setting can be found within the block's "configure" options.